Skip to main content

 Attach volume to snapshot schedule

-Detach snapshot schedule
+Detach volume from snapshot schedule

 Delete snapshot schedule

-Delete snapshot schedules that are no longer in use.
+You can delete snapshot schedules that are no longer in use.

 Restore data using snapshot